-- 1. Visitors, Public Comments, Possible Changes to the Agenda - Add the possible purchase of a new truck radio to #8. - 2.
+- 1. Visitors, Public Comments, Possible Changes to the Agenda - 2.
 Approve Minutes of December 17 and 19, 2024 (2 minutes) - 3.
 Action Items (5 minutes) - The Selectboard to possibly appoint a liaison to the Ethics Commission. - 4.
 Trail Committee (10 minutes) - The Selectboard to possibly authorize Gretchen Havreluk and the Trail Committee's to submit the full Recreational Trail Program grant application for additional HT&W project funding on behalf of the Town. - 5.
-1% Local Option Tax Request (10 minutes) - The Selectboard to possibly approve the Windham County Arts & Cultural Plan Development's request in the amount of \$1,666.66 for a Municipal Planning Grant Match. - Town Meeting Articles (15 minutes) - The Selectboard to discuss articles for the town meeting warning - Shall the Town vote to rescind the operation of licensed cannabis retailers and integrated licensees, except for those licensed cannabis retailers and integrated licensees, operating at the time of any rescission, pursuant to 7 V.S.A. § 863(a)(2). - Shall the Town vote to appoint a moderator for the town meeting. - 7.
+1% Local Option Tax Request (10 minutes) - The Selectboard to possibly approve the Windham County Arts & Cultural Plan Development's request in the amount of \$1,666.66 for a Municipal Planning Grant Match. - 6.
+Town Meeting Articles (15 minutes) - The Selectboard to discuss articles for the town meeting warning - Shall the Town vote to rescind the operation of licensed cannabis retailers and integrated licensees, except for those licensed cannabis retailers and integrated licensees, operating at the time of any rescission, pursuant to 7 V.S.A. § 863(a)(2). - Shall the Town vote to appoint a moderator for the town meeting. - 7.
 FY26 Budget (10 minutes) - The Selectboard to possibly approve the FY26 budget - 8.
-Sewer Commission - The Sewer Commission to possibly approve the purchase of a new truck radio from Procom in the amount of \$6445.27 out of Wastewater Capital. - Wastewater Update (15 minutes) - John Lazelle to update the Selectboard on the treatment plant's state inspection conducted in September. - Preliminary Allocation Extensions - The Sewer Commission to possibly approve preliminary allocation extensions to Clifford Leinonen (Vermont Lodge) 85 West Main Street and Andrew Kotsaftis, Fairview Avenue - 9.
+Sewer Commission - Wastewater Update (15 minutes) - John Lazelle to update the Selectboard on the treatment plant's state inspection conducted in September. - Preliminary Allocation Extensions - The Sewer Commission to possibly approve preliminary allocation extensions to Clifford Leinonen (Vermont Lodge) 85 West Main Street and Andrew Kotsaftis.
+Fairview Avenue - 9.
 Other Business/Correspondence - 10.
 Selectboard Members Comments - 11.
 Town Manager's Updates (5 minutes) - 12.
 Executive Session - The Selectboard to enter into executive session to discuss a possible real estate purchase. - Possible action from executive session